GreyHak/dsp-belt-reverse/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-belt-reverse) under the BSD 3 clause license.

 ## Change Log
+### v1.1.2
+ - Fixed a bug with inserters disconnecting after game load.
 ### v1.1.1
  - Updated button position to deconflict with new Memo Icon game feature.
 ### v1.1.0